yviedev/ACLTC/notes.md

         * Use to add css to table

 - Bonus: Read more about creating initial data using a seed file here: http://www.railszilla.com/rails-seed-data-example/rails.
 Try to use the faker gem (https://github.com/stympy/faker) and the seeds.rb file to generate your data!

+#Date: 11-9-2016 - Params
+- site=webhp
+    * Similar to hash.
+These are hashes in Ruby